danfuzz/samizdat/doc/language-guide/04-operators.md

 This is equivalent to `makeRangeInclusive(first, limit, increment)`.

-TODO: This is not yet implemented.

 #### Exclusive range with increment 1 &mdash; `first..!limit`

 This is equivalent to `makeRangeExclusive(first, limit)`.

-TODO: This is not yet implemented.

 #### Exclusive range with arbitrary increment &mdash; `first..increment..!limit`

 This is equivalent to `makeRangeExclusive(first, limit, increment)`.

-TODO: This is not yet implemented.

 ### Multiplicative Infix Operators (Precedence 7)